scalalandio/chimney/docs/docs/cookbook.md

        }
     ```

-The same would be true about extracting values from smart constructed types
+The same would be true about extracting values from smart-constructed types
 (if they are not ``AnyVal``\s, handled by Chimney out of the box).

 Let's see how we could implement support for automatic transformations of